Former student, Strategic Communications

 When we got back to the tent, we relit the fire to keep us warm overnight.
 You can take advantage of the evening fire to make a tasty camping treat: s’mores — just as delicious in the winter as in the summer!

-If you’re a morning person and you’d like to get the maximum out of your winter experience, set your alarm early so you can get out for a ski at sunrise.
+If you’re a morning person and you’d like to get the maximum out of this winter experience, set your alarm earlier, so you can get out for a ski at sunrise.
 Bring some snacks and some water, and head out on Trail 50 toward Smith Beach.
 Not only will you get a magnificent view of Philippe Lake, you will also get to enjoy the peaceful tranquility of nature.